simonchan66/capstone_connexion_cafe/README.md

 - Will do -> finish all add and deduct function
 - Will do -> check out function
 - Will do -> add transaction to database

+**week 5**
+- David - Add and Deduct products for the order logic
+- David - Delete products from cart
+- David -

+- Simon - All order logic
+- Simon - Checkout function -> display the checkout details and confirm
+- Simon - Creat transaction data and sent to firebase
+- Simon - Started doing Order Summary
 ---

 ### Information of Next.js